-- 2.15 The first allocation of neighbourhood CIL took place in November 2018, after a consultation in the summer of 2018, albeit the allocation was slightly altered by a Decision Book process in August 2020 (see table 2.3).
-The projects in table 2.7, along with many more, were from this initial allocation of funds.
-Section 4 contains additional details on the specific schemes that have been completed in 2020-21. - 2.16 Please note that, for some neighbourhood CIL schemes that have been delivered in full in 2020-21 and are highlighted in section 4, the full spend is not yet recorded in table 2.7.
-This is particularly the case for the transport schemes.
-This is due to the way spend has been managed internally, and some spend will therefore be recorded in future years even though the works on the ground have been delivered.

-CIL retained at the end of 2020-2021

-2.17 In total, £17.115m of CIL was retained at the end of 2020-21.
-Most of this is strategic CIL, and relates to the particularly high amount of CIL collected in 2019-20, and, to a lesser extent, 2020-21.
-The Council will need to focus on ensuring that this funding is allocated and spent in the near future.
+- 2.15 The first allocation of neighbourhood CIL took place in November 2018.
+There were subsequent allocations in June 2021 and March 2022.
+The projects in table 2.7, along with many more, were from the first two allocations of funds, as the March 2022 allocations were not made in time for any spend in 2021-22.
+Section 4 contains additional details on the specific schemes that have been completed in 2021-22. - 2.16 Please note that, for some neighbourhood CIL schemes that have been delivered in full in 2021-22 and are highlighted in section 4, the full spend is not yet recorded in table 2.7.
+This is due to the way spend has been managed internally, and some spend will therefore be recorded in future years even though the works on the ground have been delivered. - CIL retained at the end of 2021-2022 - 2.17 In total, £16.052m of CIL was retained at the end of 2021-22.
+Most of this is strategic CIL.
+This is slightly lower than in 2020-21, which was related in particular to the very high level of CIL collected in 2019-20, but is still a considerable figure, most of which is strategic CIL.
+The Council will need to focus on ensuring that this funding is allocated and spent in the near future, albeit that in some cases other funding streams that are time-limited may need to be used first.

-3. Section 106 Report 2020-2021
+3. Section 106 Report 2021-2022

 3.1 The IFS is required to report on the collection and spend of financial contributions required under Section 106 agreements.
-Appendix 2 contains the full Section 106 report, covering each matter that needs to be reported, and the following sections summarise the Section 106 report for 2020-21.
+Appendix 2 contains the full Section 106 report, covering each matter that needs to be reported, and the following sections summarise the Section 106 report for 2021-22.

-Section 106 collected 2020-2021
+Section 106 collected 2021-2022

-- 3.2 In total, £1.288m of financial contributions has been collected by the Council to fulfil requirements in Section 106 agreements during 2020-21.
-The largest contributions were related to developments at 400 Longwater Avenue (160569 £0.525m), Kings Point (150019 £0.238m), 42 Shinfield Road (180788 £0.049m), 5 Westcote Road (160246 £0.047m), 45 Albert Road (171753 £0.047m) and 993 Oxford Road (152075 £0.045m). - 3.3 Table 3.1 breaks the collected Section 106 contributions down by type of contribution.
-The majority of the collected contributions were for affordable housing.
+- 3.2 In total, £4.31m of financial contributions has been collected by the Council to fulfil requirements in Section 106 agreements during 2021-22.
+By far the largest contribution was related to the development at Thames Quarter (162166 £2.873m), followed by developments at Jackson's Corner, 1-9 Kings Road (171238 £0.574m), Station Hill North (192032 £0.211m) and 45 Caversham Road (201420 £0.115m). - 3.3 Table 3.1 breaks the collected Section 106 contributions down by type of contribution.
+The vast majority of the collected contributions were for affordable housing.
 Whilst many of the other types, such as transport, education and leisure, are now covered by CIL, and therefore Section 106 contributions under these headings are lower than they were in the past, there remain site-specific impacts for matters such as leisure and transport that require mitigation through Section 106.
 In addition, some developments permitted before the introduction of CIL have reached payment triggers.

-Table 3.1: Collected contributions 2020-21 by infrastructure type
+Table 3.1: Collected contributions 2021-22 by infrastructure type